Larysa Jaye: Legacy and death

 On December 8, 2024, Larysa Jaye died at the age of 40 in a single-vehicle accident on Interstate 24 in Montgomery County, Tennessee.
 She had four children.

-In the months following her passing, her family and collaborators sought to preserve her legacy.
+In the months following her death, her family and collaborators sought to preserve her legacy.
 On April 18, 2025, a posthumous single titled "No Other Face (Like Mine)" was released under C.M.
 Jaye Music, a label founded by her brother, author and entrepreneur C.M.
 James.
 The single was promoted as part of an upcoming EP celebrating her music and message of individuality.

 The Academy of Country Music released a tribute acknowledging Jaye's selection as part of the inaugural ACM OnRamp class in 2023.
 The organization highlighted her artistic growth and community impact through a public statement and memorial content shared across ACM platforms.

 In addition, her label announced the formation of "Larysa Jaye Writes," an initiative aimed at supporting songwriters and creative artists in developing their voice and story through music.